pietheinstrengholt/azure-data-engineering-conference-workshop/labs/4/README.md

 ## Lab setup and pre-requisites

+For this lab, use **Environment 3** within your hosted lab environment.

 Before starting this lab, open up Powershell in Administrator mode, and run the following command:

 ```